ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 ### The default block parameter {#default-block}

-The following methods have an extra default block parameter:
+The following methods have an extra
+parameter:

 - [eth_getBalance](#eth_getbalance)
 - [eth_getCode](#eth_getcode)